 Many of us try a new Bible reading plan or resolve ourselves to more consistent prayer time.

 One thing we personally do is use the month of January as a focused time of prayer and fasting.

-Here is a creative 21 day fast for you to try as you seek to hear from Him in a more powerful way!
+Here is a creative 21 day fasting plan for you to try as you seek to hear from Him in a more powerful way.

 You might also like these posts:

 - “God, Please Help Me Through This” – How To Pray When You’re Hurting